jcrayz/OS-Regression-Testing/README.md

 #### Run the Web App

+##### 1. From Shortcut (Recommended)
+Double click the "regrOS Webapp" shortcut on your desktop and keep the command prompt open.
+This will run the web app so that it is accessible on any web browser of the local machine at http://127.0.0.1:5000/

+##### 2. From Command Line
-From the command line, cd to where regrOS is installed on your machine.
-Once at the command line, execute `regrOS.exe --webapp` and keep the command prompt open.
+See [Command Line](#command-line) to navigate the command prompt to the proper directory.
+Once at the command line, execute `regrOS.lnk --webapp` and keep the command prompt open.
 This will run the web app so that it is accessible on any web browser of the local machine at http://127.0.0.1:5000/

 ![command line](/screenshots/CommandLine.png "Command Line")